kadikraman/draftjs-md-converter/readme.md

 - images

 ## Usage
 Import `mdToDraftjs` and `draftjsToMd` into the React component.
-When instantiating the draft.js editor, use the `mdToDraftjs` function to convert the default value (in markdown) to draft.js blocks and use the `ContentState.createFromBlockArray()` function to create the immutable draft.js blocks.
+When instantiating the draft.js editor, use the `mdToDraftjs` function to convert the default value (in markdown) to draft.js raw js structure and use the `ContentState.createFromBlockArray()` function to create the immutable draft.js raw js structure.

-Use the `this.state.editorState.getCurrentContent()` to get the current content and `draftjsToMd(convertToRaw(content).blocks)` to convert it back to markdown.
+Use the `this.state.editorState.getCurrentContent()` to get the current content and `draftjsToMd(convertToRaw(content))` to convert it back to markdown.
 That can be used with whatever onChange functionality used.

 Below is a code example of the above in some context.